-When is The Masters 2024?
+When is the Masters 2024?
 Guide including where to watch and LIV players

 When does the Masters start?

-Officially, there are three days of practice and build-up to the opening round.
-This year, however, Tiger Woods turned up on Sunday as he bids for an unlikely sixth Masters title.

-The traditional Par 3 contest was on Wednesday, April 10, featuring the families of some of golf’s top players.
-There have been 107 holes in one made at the Par 3 contest since it was inaugurated in 1960.
+The traditional par three contest was on Wednesday, April 10, featuring the families of some of golf’s top players.
+There have been 107 holes in one made at the par three contest since it was inaugurated in 1960.

 How can I watch the Masters on TV?

-Free-to-air coverage is also broadcast on the Masters website, where viewers can watch every individual shot a few minutes after it happen.
+Free-to-air coverage is on the Masters website, where viewers can watch every individual shot a few minutes after it happens.

 In previous years the Masters has been shown on free-to-air television in the UK, either live or as highlights.
 Last year, however, the BBC cut ties with the tournament completely.